In this article:

 Knowing what other people with similar jobs or responsibilities get paid can also help you make your case.
 If you're underpaid, you might simply ask for an increase to match market standards.
 Even if you're not, you can use your research and list of accomplishments to explain why you deserve more than the average.

-Good places to start your research could include sites like Glassdoor, LinkedIn, PayScale and Salary.com that share anonymized hourly and salary info.
-A few cities and states also require employers to include salaries when posting jobs.
-You can use these postings as benchmarks, although you may need to adjust the amount to account for cost-of-living differences in various job locations.
+Good places to start your research could include sites that share anonymized hourly and salary info, including Glassdoor, LinkedIn, PayScale and Salary.com.
+A few cities and states also have pay transparency laws that require employers to include salary ranges when posting job openings.
+You can use these postings as benchmarks, although you may need to adjust your expectations to account for cost-of-living differences if you're applying to jobs in different locations.